OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 For each feature, follow this flow:

 1. Key business people explain the current feature from a business point of view.
-2. Offensive guys propose and explain a set of attacks that they can perform against the feature.
+2. Offensives propose and explain a set of attacks that they can perform against the feature.
 3. For each attack proposed:
-    1. Appsec guys propose a countermeasure and a preferred set up location (infrastructure, network, code, design...).
+    1. Appsec proposes a countermeasure and a preferred set up location (infrastructure, network, code, design...).
     2. Technical people give feedback about the feasibility of the proposed countermeasure.
-    3. Offsensive guy use the CVSS v3 (or other standard) calculator to determine a risk rating. (ex: [CVSS V3 calculator](https://www.first.org/cvss/calculator/3.0))
+    3. Offsensives use the CVSS v3 (or other standard) calculator to determine a risk rating. (ex: [CVSS V3 calculator](https://www.first.org/cvss/calculator/3.0))
     4. Risk key people accept/increase/decrease the rating to have final one that match the real business impact for the company.

-4. Business, Risk and Technical key peoples find a consensus and filter the list of abuses for the current feature to keep ones that must be addressed and flag them accordingly in the *ABUSE CASES* sheet (**if risk is accepted then add a comment to explain why**).
+4. Business, Risk and Technical key peoples find a consensus and filter the list of abuses for the current feature to keep the ones that must be addressed, and then flag them accordingly in the *ABUSE CASES* sheet (**if risk is accepted then add a comment to explain why**).
 5. Pass to next feature...

-If the presence of offensive guys is not possible then you can use the following references to identify the applicable attacks on your features:
+If the presence of offensives is not possible then you can use the following references to identify the applicable attacks on your features:

 -   [OWASP Automated Threats to Web Applications](https://www.owasp.org/index.php/OWASP_Automated_Threats_to_Web_Applications)
 -   [OWASP Testing Guide](https://www.owasp.org/index.php/OWASP_Testing_Guide_v4_Table_of_Contents)